Commodity Trading: 10 Golden Rules You Should Follow

 0

-A commodity market is a market where the trading of commodities of the primary economic sector takes place.
+A commodity market is where the trading of commodities of the primary economic sector takes place.
 Commodity trading in India happens in two types of commodities.
 They are hard and soft commodities.
-Hard commodities are natural resources such as oil, gold, rubber, etc., which need to be extracted or mined.
-Soft commodities are agricultural products such as sugar, corn, coffee, egg, wheat, soybean, etc.
+Hard commodities are natural resources such as oil, gold, rubber, etc., which must be extracted or mined.
+Soft commodities are agricultural products such as sugar, corn, coffee, eggs, wheat, soybeans, etc.

 How to Trade Commodities | Commodity Trading